fderbel/TracMe-ChromeExtension/README.md

 ======================

 you must complete the information in the form option :

     - Information about identity of user

     - Information about Server

-    - The name of activities (trace) : you can add more activities
+    - The name of activities (trace-name) : you can add more activities

+After you should select the name of trace in the popup of extention.

 Configuration :
 ======================